How do I sign up for a class or camp ?

 We follow most DISD/RISD school closings and holidays.
 Check our Facebook page for updates on the weather.
 We will email you to cancel if there is time.
 It is Texas weather after all!

 What if I missed the last day of camp and didn’t pick up my child’s artwork?

 We cannot keep artwork after your child’s camp or class is over unless you email us to pre-arrange this service due to emergency or travel.
 If work is left by accident, we will attempt to call and keep it for one week.
 Keep in mind we have over 100 different students each week swing through our doors!
-If it’s clay, and we didn’t get everything fired—sometimes the case with this unpredictable medium—you can find it in our garden by the back door in a box with your kid’s name on it for up to a week after the camp or class.
+If it’s clay, and we didn’t get everything fired—sometimes the case with this unpredictable medium—you can find it on the back table – by the back door in a box with your kid’s name on it for up to a week after the camp or class.
 The teacher will try to contact you when it’s ready.
 We hope you understand.
-We make a LOT of art fresh daily and our art storage cup truly runneth over.
+We make a LOT of art and our art storage cup truly runneth over.

 Little House on the Prairie: older and younger kids in class together.

 What a great stroke of luck for your child to be the oldest kid in class!
 Art class isn’t like a usual classroom.
 The oldest student in a classroom of younger students gets the opportunity to escape comparison and self doubt.
 They get to riff off of the usually somewhat wilder and freer younger child’s imagination and lack of inhibitions and remember how great it was (just last year most likely) when they weren’t experiencing crushing peer pressure and could just play.
 Art lessons begin with play and within this kind environment enormous leaps of technical learning can occur.
 The youngest get really inspired to try harder to improve as well.
 Our teachers teach the same techniques no matter the age group.
 We know what we are doing.
 Please don’t try to sneak your younger artist into an older classroom, or insist that your advanced artist needs an older kid situation.
 Trust us, we are experts with concerns of this nature.